ibexa/documentation-developer/docs/guide/content_model.md

 **Description** – a detailed description of the Field.

-**Required** – a flag which indicates if the Field must have a value for the system to accept the Content item.
+**Required** – a flag which indicates if the Field is required for the system to accept the Content item.
 In other words, if a Field is flagged as Required, a user will not be able to save or publish a Content item without filling in this Field.

 Note that the Required flag is in no way related to Field validation.
 A Field's value is validated whether the Field is set as required or not.